-10. Respondent' s Statement: (select as applicable) T The respondent did make an unsworn oral statement to the board. · The respondent did submit a written version of his/her unsworn statement, which as been attached to this summarized record as exhibit # T The respondent did not submit any statement(s) to the board. exhibits, includi (or similar docurecord.
-The boar no of Completeness: By signing this record, the board members certify that all ng witness statements (if any), and Administrative Board Supplemental Pages aments, if any), have been listed above and are attached to this summarized and members have ensured, including through consultation with the respondent, or unsel, that this record and the exhibit package are complete.
-12. Closing of the time: he Hearing: The hearing was closed on the following date and at the following date and date are detailed by the following date and date are detailed by the following date and date are detailed by the following date are detailed by the #
+10. Respondent 's Statement: (select as applicable) The respondent did make an unsworn oral statement to the board.
+The respondent did submit a written version of his/her unsworn statement, which has been attached to this summarized record as exhibit # The respondent did not submit any statement(s) to the board. exhibits, included or similar documents or the contract of the n of Completeness: By signing this record, the board members certify that all ling witness statements (if any), and Administrative Board Supplemental Pages cuments, if any), have been listed above and are attached to this summarized and members have ensured, including through consultation with the respondent, or bunsel, that this record and the exhibit package are complete. the Hearing: The hearing was closed on the following date and at the following, after which the board began its deliberations. #